 To diligently assess your ability to enter into any repayment arrangement we process financial information about you such as; your repayment history, account default details, credit history, account notes/history, other debts, income and expenditure (means), your assets, other credit agreements, loans and your credit rating.
 This information is processed to enable us to determine your repayment affordability by assessing your current circumstances.
 We may also need to process the reasons for your non-payment and this may be subject to information you provide to us, such as family or personal circumstances, changes to your job/employment and/or any health conditions (see special categories of data) that may affect your ability to repay a debt.

-To be able to effectively communicate with you, efficiently manage your account and to ensure correct identification, we will process the following information:
+To be able to effectively communicate with you, efficiently manage your account and to ensure correct identification, we may process the following information:

 - Full name (including title, forename, middle name and surname);